 Directors should not enter into, without the prior approval of the disinterested members of the Board, any transaction or relationship with the Company in which they will have a financial or personal interest (either directly or indirectly, such as through a family member or other person or organization with which they are associated), or any transaction or situation which otherwise involves a conflict of interest.
 If any actual or potential conflict of interest arises for a director, or a situation arises giving the appearance of an actual or potential conflict, the director shall promptly inform the Chairman of the Board or the Chair of the Nominating and Corporate Governance Committee.
 If a significant ongoing long-term conflict exists and cannot be resolved, the director should offer to resign.
 All directors will recuse themselves from any discussion or decision affecting their personal, business or professional interests.
-The Nominating and Corporate Governance Committee will consider questions of possible conflicts of interest between Board members or management and the Company and its subsidiaries, and monitor all other activities of Board members or management that could interfere with such individuals' duties to the Company.
-The Nominating and Corporate Governance Committee will be responsible for resolving or addressing any conflict of interest issue involving any other employee of the Company.
+The Nominating and Corporate Governance Committee will consider questions of possible conflicts of interest between Board members or senior management and the Company and its subsidiaries, and monitor all other activities of Board members or senior management that could interfere with such individuals' duties to the Company.
+The Nominating and Corporate Governance Committee will be responsible for resolving or addressing any conflict of interest question involving the CEO or any other Board-elected officer, and the CEO or his designee, including the Chief Compliance Officer, will be responsible for resolving or addressing any conflict of interest issue involving any other employee of the Company.